 What will I do?

-While no two days are alike, typically each day onboard splits into two key parts - an off-ship excursion lasting approx. 5-6 hours and ship-based activities while the vessel is under sail.
+While no two days are alike, typically each day onboard involves two key parts; an off-ship excursion lasting approx. 2-3 hours and ship-based activities while the vessel is under sail.

 - By zodiac, on foot or from the bows of the ship, spotting Arctic wildlife is a core focus at all times of day